akrzemi1/papers/notes/ignorable_features.md

   post(r){r >= 0};
 ```

+We try to identify clear criteria that would help make more objective decisions regarding the choice of syntax.

+It is clear that contract annotations using attribute-like syntax proposed in [P0542](https://wg21.link/p0542) and [P2388](https://isocpp.org/files/papers/P2388R3.html)
+are not attributes according to the grammar productions of C++.
+Instead, the question we try to answer is: do we want the programmers to think of them as
+attributes?

+"Ignorable"
+-----------

 Interestingly, the argument brought up in favour of the attribute-like syntax is that contract annotaitons
 are "ignorable"; whereas the arguments against the attribute-like syntax say that contract annotations are
 not "ignorable".
 This indicates that name "ignorable" is overloaded and requires a clarification.

-"Ignorable"
------------

 We can get the best approximation from the C Standard ([N2596](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2596.pdf)), which defines what it means for a standard attribute to be ignorable.